Eurekaran/CS-Specialization-Course/README.md

 # CS-Specialization-Course
-There is a lot of computer literacy here
+There is a lot of computer literacy here！Continuously updating！
+1. computer network